adrian-rosario/node-react-udemy/README.md

 ### 8. SignIn started

-- using same pattern of using session JWT as the SignUp
+- using same pattern of session JWT coded in SignUp
-- comparision helper method for stored and supplied password
+- comparision helper method in PasswordManager for stored and supplied password

 ### 7. Cookie, Kubernetes Secret, JWT

 - session cookie is authored when a User is created (`npm install cookie-session`, `npm install jsonwebtoken` and the `@types`), JSON web token value is written in the cookie
 - Kubernetes Secret is utilized for the JWT key
+- secret creation example `kubectl create secret generic jwt-secret-name --from-literal=JWT_KEY=xxxxx`

 ### 6. Password hashing